Avalon-Benchmark/avalon/README.md

 ### Ubuntu

 Avalon requires NVIDIA GPU on Linux, as we set up the Linux builds for headless GPU rendering.
+It requires [pytorch>=1.12.0](https://pytorch.org/get-started/locally/) with CUDA to be installed.

 ```
 sudo apt install --no-install-recommends libegl-dev libglew-dev libglfw3-dev libnvidia-gl libopengl-dev libosmesa6 mesa-utils-extra